Clark Summer Research Program Frequently Asked Questions

 How long is the program?
 Do I have to attend all the days?

-The program is a single session from May 28 through Aug.
-2, 2024, including attending a mandatory orientation and luncheon on July 4.
+The program is a single session from May 27 through Aug.
+2, 2025, including attending a mandatory orientation.
 You will be required to participate in the entire program, all mandatory events and two additional events.

 My high school graduation is after the program start date.
 Can I still participate?